S2E/s2e-linux-kernel/README.md

 3. Add/remove/modify any commands (and their invoke functions) that you require in `include/s2e/*/*_monitor.h`

-4. Modify the relevant kernel code to call the invoke function and issue the command to S2E
+4. Copy `kernel/s2e` and modify any relevant kernel code to issue commands to S2E

 5. Write an S2E plugin that includes the same `*_monitor.h` file.
 The plugin class should extend the `BaseLinuxMonitor` class and implement the